datawithali/Election_Analysis/README.md

 # Election_Analysis
-(Note: The Python code is inide of the analysis folder)
+(Note: To see the python code please open the analysis folder)

 ## Project Overview
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent loca congressional election.